 William M. Anderson Center

 The new William M. Anderson Center is the home to Eagle basketball and volleyball.
 The 2,000-set arena is complete with every imaginable detail, from top-notch locker rooms for teams, concessions and comfortable seating for fans, and video message boards.
 Also included is a luxurious President's box for game viewing.
-The site served as host for four rounds of the 2012 NCAA women's basketball tournament, and has also hosted events such as concerts and an appearance by First Lady Michelle Obama.
+The site served as host for four rounds of the 2012 NCAA women's basketball tournament, the sectionals of the 2014 NCAA men's basketball tournament, and has also hosted events such as concerts and an appearance by First Lady Michelle Obama.

 Goolrick Hall/Fitness Center

 The home of UMW Athletics, Goolrick Hall houses all administrative offices as well as coaches' offices, as well as the athletic training room.
 Goolrick Hall (75,000 square feet of activity space) is also home to Eagle swimming.
 UMW hosted the CAC Swimming Championships from 1991 through 2005.
 The newly-refurbished varsity weight room contains more than 50 working stations in an 8,000 square-foot area, and athletes also have a multi-faceted training room at their disposal.

 A 15,000 square foot fitness center is connected to Goolrick, and houses approximately 8,000 square feet of activity space for the student body's usage.
 That facility includes treadmills, free weights, and other state-of-the-art fitness equipment.

 Other new additions to the Goolrick facility include a